sendgrid/docs/source/Classroom/Send/How_Emails_Are_Sent/api_keys.md

 You can [manage your API Keys]({{site.app_url}}/settings/api_keys) from the SendGrid UI.
 Additionally, you can [manage your API keys via the API itself]({{root_url}}/API_Reference/Web_API_v3/API_Keys/index.html).

+(% info %) There is a limit of 100 API Keys per account. (% endinfo %)

 {% anchor h2%}
 Using API Keys
 {% endanchor %}